isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 this dbGap How to Video: `Apply for Controlled Access Data <http://www.youtube.com/watch?v=-3tUBeKbP5c>`_.

 For additional information, refer to `Tips for Preparing a Successful Data Access Request <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/GetPdf.cgi?document_name=GeneralAAInstructions.pdf>`_, and `Understanding Data Security <data/TCGA_Data_Security.html>`_.
-Please be sure to review the Data Use Certification Agreement for `TCGA controlled data <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000178.v9.p8>`_ and `TARGET controlled data <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000218.v17.p6>`_.
+Please be sure to review any pertinent Data Use Certification Agreements on dbGaP.

 4) Link your NIH/eRA and Google identities.
 +++++++++++++++++++++++++++++++++++++++++++